The hedgerow Hell, one of the Greatest Battles in History

 Dying for Saint-Lô

 The conquest of Saint-Lô was entrusted to the 19th Corps of the 1st American Army, under the command of General Corlett.
 Aerial bombardments were launched on the city the day after the D-Day landings.
-She is left for dead and looks like a real field of ruins.
+The city is left for dead and looks like a real field of ruins.
 Many civilian casualties are to be deplored.
 Firmly installed on the high points of the city, the Germans are difficult to reach.
 Their units are strong, coming from the 3rd Parachute Division and an infantry division with solid experience.

 A month in the hell of the bocage

 The “Norman Jungle”, the bad surprise of the battle of the hedges

 At the beginning of July 1944, the Americans having taken Cherbourg, a new phase of the battle began, starting from the Cotentin towards the center of the Manche department.
 For 3 weeks, extremely deadly fighting rages on.
 Many losses on both sides are to be deplored.
 The American troops are confronted with the Norman grove, an inextricable network of sunken lanes, small fields bordered by dense hedgerows, landscapes so unexpected that the whole gives its name to the battle: the battle of the hedgerows.
 Unlike the Caen region, which is mainly composed of large plains, the Manche is dominated by the hedgerows of the bocage, which does not facilitate the progress of the troops and even less the maneuvers of the armored vehicles.
 On the other hand, it is an ideal ground for the defenders who lean on every field, every hedge like a bulwark and cause very heavy losses to the Americans.